 Abstract:

-In the field of fuel applications, the use of compound droplets can enhance combustion efficiency.
-To investigate the breakup mechanism of compound droplets under aerodynamic forces, silicone oil-water compound droplets were prepared using a coaxial jet method, and their behavior was studied through continuous jet flow and high-speed imaging techniques.
-During the initial deformation stage, a distinctive droplet shape, known as a “horizontally flying disc,” was observed.
+In the field of fuel applications, the utilization of compound droplets can enhance combustion efficiency.
+To investigate the breakup mechanism of compound droplets under aerodynamic forces, silicone oil-water compound droplets were prepared via a coaxial jet method, and their behavior was studied through continuous jet flow and high-speed imaging techniques.
+During the initial deformation stage, a distinctive droplet shape, known as a “horizontally flying disc” was observed.
 The time required for the compound droplet to reach this state decreased with increasing Weber number (

-We), which also influenced the maximum diameter and deformation time of the disc.
-Based on the morphological characteristics of the inner and outer liquids, the breakup of compound droplets in the experiment was classified into six distinct modes.
-During the aerodynamic breakup, the outer silicone oil layer carried away a substantial amount of energy during its breakup, resulting in a significant delay in the breakup of the inner water droplet, establishing a sequence where the outer shell breaks first, followed by the inner liquid.
+We), which also influenced the maximum diameter and deformation durtation of the disc.
+Based on the morphological characteristics of the inner and outer liquids, the breakup of compound droplets in the experiment was categorized into six distinct modes.
+During the aerodynamic breakup, the outer silicone oil layer dissipated substantial energy during its fragmentation, resulting in a significant delay in the breakup of the inner water droplet, establishing a sequence where the outer shell breaks first, followed by the inner liquid.
 Additionally, the effects of

 We and viscosity on the shell stripping and breakup process were further explored.